microsoft/FMU-bonsai-connector/README.md

 - Python 3 versions 3.7 and later

+**Each example might have additional requirements.** At this point, the examples covered by this connector require win64 processors.
+Thus, they cannot run on Linux\Mac.
+If you run Linux or Mac, feel free to perform the scaled approach using a Windows image.

+- These requirements exist due to the executables integrated within the model itself.
+They are extrinsic to Bonsai or this connector.

-This FMU Connector relies on 2 auxiliary packages*:
+Lastly, note that this FMU Connector relies on 2 auxiliary packages*:

 1. [Microsoft Bonsai API](https://github.com/microsoft/microsoft-bonsai-api) - This API manages the connection to the Bonsai Azure Service.